danak6jq/ESP32-WSPR/README.md

 ```
 static uint64_t txFreq = (14095600 + 1500 - 50) * 100;
 ```
+Transmit power is roughly controlled by the output current setting on the Si5351 in this version; if you add an external power amplifier, you'll have to revise that.
+I meausured +9.6dBm into a 50 ohm load using output current of 6mA.

 TODO: add duty cycle control, add frequency hopping
 TODO: use GPIO to select low-pass filters when selecting frequency